pingcap/tidb-operator/en/deploy-on-alibaba-cloud.md

 terraform state rm module.ack.alicloud_cs_managed_kubernetes.k8s
 ```

+It may take a long time to finish destroying the cluster.

 > **Note:**
 >
-> You have to manually delete the cloud disk used by monitoring node in the Alibaba Cloud console after destroying if you do not need it anymore.
+> You have to manually delete the cloud disk used by the components in the Alibaba Cloud console.

 ## Limitation